Stephen Colbert (character): Characteristics

-Colbert describes himself as racially color-blind and unable to visually identify a person's race, explaining, "Now, I don't see race ...
+Colbert describes himself as racially color-blind, to the point of being unable to visually identify a person's race, explaining, "Now, I don't see race ...
 People tell me I'm white, and I believe them, because I own a lot of Jimmy Buffett albums."
 His race-blindness is a recurring joke, and this statement is often repeated on the show with different punch lines.
 For this same reason he believed that he was black when he had an emotional breakdown after watching Obama's inauguration video.
 He later qualified these statements in his book, stating, "When I say I don't see race, I mean I don't see black people.
 But I can spot a Mexican at a hundred paces."
 Despite all these claims, Colbert often boasts that he has a large number of token minority friends (including Jon Stewart as "[his] Jewish friend" and Oprah Winfrey as "[his] black friend"), although in the photos shown these friends appear decidedly uninterested in him.
 He has stated a similar inability to distinguish between the sexes, claiming to only "see an American".
-This comes in contradiction of his at times sexist behavior, for instance, calling only on men during an open discussion with his audience on women's issues.
+This comes in contradiction of his own sexist behavior, for instance, calling only on men during an open discussion with his audience on women's issues.

 The comedian has said that he likes playing weak characters, and particularly revealing weaknesses in high status figures.
 During the course of the show, he will frequently peel back the Colbert character's apparent bravado to expose a very weak inner core.
 In one instance, Colbert demands one of his staff members subject him to simulated waterboarding, only to break down into pleas for mercy upon hearing a water bottle cap popped.
 In another episode, he criticizes The Today Show cohost Matt Lauer for saying that it's unacceptable for men to cry, only to sob hysterically upon learning that Katie Couric has left the show.
 These status shifts occur commonly, and constitute a central component of the show's comedy.

 Colbert frequently uses his show as a platform for promoting his own fictional merchandise, including colognes, science fiction novels, medication, and his own sperm.